 The author has a rich work history that includes mental health crisis screening, real estate sales, and doing time both as a GED teacher and substance abuse counselor inside correctional facilities.
 For several years, he lived and worked in various South American countries.
 Most unique occupation: chipping excess concrete off the undersides of bridges in Virginia.
 All his coworkers were wearing prison stripes.

 Mr. Stoffel is a member of the Greater Lehigh Valley Writers Group, Pennwriters and Barbara's Writing Group, a critiquing association.

 When not writing, he loves to read, travel, work out, and watch bad movies.

-The author has a B.A. in psychology and is a credentialed alcoholism and drug counselor.
-He lives in Canadensis, PA with his wife Clara and their rescued dog Buddy.
+The author has a B.A. in psychology, is a certified mental health screener and is a credentialed alcoholism and drug counselor.
+He lives in Canadensis, PA with his wife Clara and their rescued dog Heidi, a Chiweenie(?).